 - (a) The Vice President Internal (the "VPI") is one of two elected positions on the CSA Executive Council.
-This position primarily focuses on internal relations among the CSA and the Asper School of Business community. - (b) The VPI shall lead and support a team including the First Year Representatives, HR Coordinators and Indigenous Representative. - (c) The VPI is the second ranking member of the CSA Executive Council.
-As such, the VPI shall maintain a close relationship with the President to ensure the execution of the strategic vision and success of the council as a whole. - (d) The VPI, along with the President, shall sit on both the Undergraduate Program Committee and Faculty Council. - (e) The responsibilities of the VPI are as follows: - (i) Assist all members of the VPI portfolio with proper execution of their events and responsibilities. - (ii) Ensure finances of the internal portfolio are within budget. - (iii) Be the primary contact for all external conference information.

-- (iv) Together with the President and Faculty Advisor(s), administer the conference funding program. - (v) Ensure corporate benefits of the internal portfolio are being provided. - (vi) Prepare interview questions and manage the recruitment of candidates, scheduling, and facilitation of interviews for all CSA General Council positions. - (vii) Manage "Take A Student To Eat" initiative, connecting students with company representatives for networking meals. - (viii) Working with the Human Resource Coordinators to oversee mentorship initiatives including: organizing and promoting mentorship kickoff events, providing leadership to council members involved with mentorship initiatives, and coordinating pairings for mentorship initiatives. - (ix) Ensuring that all CSA General Council members and all volunteers at any CSA event have read and signed the appropriate CSA Code of Conduct as described in Article VI (6) of this constitution. - (x) Plan and execute intra-council events including Transition Day, General Council Retreat, and the CSA Holiday Party, with the assistance of the Executive Team and Executive Assistant. - (xi) Represent the CSA as Academic Integrity Ambassador to the University of Manitoba. - (xii) Sit on the Undergraduate Program Committee and Faculty Council and report back to the Executive Council. - (xiii) Chair the STAG Committee and manage all relationships between STAGs and the CSA. - (xiv) Allocate STAG Funding in collaboration with the Vice President of Finance. - (xv) Chair CSA Executive Council and CSA General Council meetings in the absence of the President. - (xvi) Sit on the CSA Elections Committee as described in article 8 of this Constitution. - (xvii) Review and sign cheques as required. - (xviii) Attend all CSA Executive Council meetings regularly. - (xix) Attend all CSA Events. - (xx) Additional duties as they arise. - (f) Exercising Judgments/Impacts of Decisions/Consequence of Error - (i) The VPI has discretionary authority as a member of the CSA Executive Council. - (ii) The VPI should consult with the CSA President, Faculty Advisor(s), and the I.H.
-Asper School of Business Dean's Office, prior to making decisions that could affect the Asper School of Business.
+This position primarily focuses on internal relations among the CSA and the Asper School of Business community. - (b) The VPI shall lead and support a team including the EDI Officer, Human Resource Coordinators, Internal Relations Coordinator, First Year Representatives, Indigenous Representative, and 2SLGBTQIA+ Representative. - (c) The VPI is the second ranking member of the CSA Executive Council.
+As such, the VPI shall maintain a close relationship with the President to ensure the execution of the strategic vision and success of the council. - (d) Additional responsibilities of the VPI are as follows: - (i) Assist all members of the VPI portfolio with proper execution of their events and responsibilities. - (ii) Ensure finances of the Internal Portfolio are within budget. - (iii) Ensure corporate benefits of the Internal Portfolio are being provided. - (iv) Prepare interview questions and manage the recruitment of candidates, scheduling, and facilitation of interviews for all CSA General Council positions. - (v) Ensure that all CSA General Council members and all volunteers at any CSA event have read and signed the appropriate CSA Code of Conduct as described in Article 6 of this constitution. - (vi) Plan and execute intra-council events including Transition Day, General Council Retreat, and the CSA Holiday Party, with the assistance of the Executive Council and Executive Assistant. - (vii) Represent the CSA as Academic Integrity Ambassador to the University of Manitoba. - (viii) Sit on the Undergraduate Program Committee and Faculty Council along with the President and report back to the Executive Council. - (ix) Chair the STAG Committee and manage all relationships between STAGs and the CSA. - (x) Allocate STAG Funding in collaboration with the Vice President of Finance. - (xi) Chair CSA Executive Council and CSA General Council meetings in the absence of the President.

-(iii) The VPI must look beyond the scope of the events/services of the Internal portfolio, ensuring that all decisions made are in the best interests of the CSA General Council, the student body, the School, the University of Manitoba, and the community at large.
-The VPI, using his/her discretion, may intervene in operations should problems arise.
+- (xii) Sit on the CSA Elections Committee as described in Article 8 of this Constitution. - (xiii) Review and sign cheques as required. - (xiv) Attend all CSA Executive Council meetings. - (xv) Attend all CSA Events. - (xvi) Additional duties as they arise. - (e) Exercising Judgments/Impacts of Decisions/Consequence of Error - (i) The VPI has discretionary authority as a member of the CSA Executive Council. - (ii) The VPI should consult with the CSA President, CSA Honorary Executive, Faculty Advisor, and the I.H.
+Asper School of Business Dean's Office, prior to making decisions that could affect the Asper School of Business. - (iii) The VPI must look beyond the scope of the events/services of the Internal Portfolio, ensuring that all decisions made are in the best interests of the CSA General Council, the student body, the School, the University of Manitoba, and the community at large.
+The VPI, using their discretion, may intervene in operations should problems arise.